alielfilali01/blog-md-diff/blog-v2.md

 ## What’s New Today?

 Today’s update marks a shift toward a more comprehensive and unified space for all Arabic evaluations and tasks.
-The new Arabic-Leaderboards Space is meant to serve as a central hub covering a broad spectrum of evaluations—from language models and (soon) vision-language models to embedding models, tokenizers, and more.
+The new Arabic-Leaderboards Space is meant to serve as a central hub covering a broad spectrum of evaluations—from language models and (soon) vision-language models to embedding models, tokenizers, and more in the future.
 We invite interested contributors to reach out to us through the community tab or directly in order to discuss how to integrate their work/leaderboards as addiotional tabs into this space.

 ### AraGen-03-25 Update